Tutorial

 Then you can view your expenses by Month:

-Or view expenses by Area or any other Dimension by selecting the tab in the column list.
+Or view expenses by Department or any other Dimension by selecting the tab in the column list.

-Once imported into Power BI, Financial Reports can be analysed by:
+Once imported into Power BI, Financial Reports can be analyzed by:

 • Time – view reports over months, quarters, or years.

-• Dimensions – filter or group by whichever values your organisation has configured (e.g. Department, Salesperson, Region, Project).
+• Dimensions – filter or group by whichever values your organization has configured (e.g. Department, Salesperson, Region, Project).

-This means the same structures defined in Business Central can be analysed dynamically in Power BI, transforming static financial statements into interactive reports that can be drilled into, filtered, and reused across the organisation.
+This means the same structures defined in Business Central can be analyzed dynamically in Power BI, transforming static financial statements into interactive reports that can be drilled into, filtered, and reused across the organization.

 Note: Each time you change the Financial Reports definition in Business Central, you will have to refresh the semantic model in Power BI to reflect the changes.